DACHFest/dachfest.github.io/data/cfp.md

 * Preparing your submission with experienced speakers
 * Producing your slides
 * Public speaking training, including (remote) rehearsal
 * Contact with local meetups to practice your talk in front of a smaller crowd

+If you are more comfortable speaking in front of a smaller crowd, please note so in your proposal.
+We will do our best to listen to your wishes and place your talk in a smaller room.

 If you need any other help, contact us via Twitter or [cfp@dachfest.com](mailto:cfp@dachfest.com) and we'll be happy to help!